 Thus, they relied heavily on the Canadian colonies and their Native American allies to raise the manpower.
 Using their powerful navy to blockade US ports, the British could keep the fighting contained to the Americas.

 Perhaps the most well known aspects of the war is that the British burned down the White House, as well as the British bombardment of Baltimore led to the creation of the nations anthem: the Star Spangled Banner.

-The Battles of the War of 1812
+5 Major Battles of the War of 1812

-Total casualties during the war are estimated at ~11,300 for the US and ~8,600 for the British.
-When examining the major battles of the war it is astonishing to see how concentrated the overall British casualties are to a few battles.
+Historians differ regarding total casualties during the war, but some have estimated them to be ~11,300 for the US and ~8,600 for the British.
+When examining the major battles of the War of 1812 it is astonishing to see how concentrated the overall British casualties are to a few battles.

 The defense of Baltimore was centered on a land battle (North Point) and sea battle (Fort McHenry).
 The defense of Baltimore was eventually successful, and a major detriment to British Invasion plans for the region.